This is a simple guide to the housing crisis in Ireland.

 As of September 2020, the cost of building a 3-bed semi-detached house in Dublin is €371,000.
 Adding extra costs on top of that might not be such a great idea.

-You also do want to overheat the construction industry and create a situation where too many people are reliant on the sector for work.
+We also do not want to overheat the construction industry and create a situation where too many people are reliant on it for work.

 In other words, if construction slows down, we do not want hundreds of thousands of people to be suddenly out of work.

 What if we temporarily brought in a lot foreign construction workers?